 Frequently Asked Questions

 If the diagnosis is dementia: 1-800-963-5337 (Elder Helpline) and 1-800-272-3900 (Alzheimer's Association 24/7).
 The Elder Helpline gets the older adult on the ADI waitlist and screens her for NFCSP, CCE, HCE, and CARES (the gateway to SMMC LTC).
-The Alzheimer's Association schedules a free Care Consultation with a Master's-level clinician at no cost.
+The Alzheimer's Association schedules a free Care Consultation with a Master's-level clinician.
 Make both calls within 48 hours of diagnosis.

 Two parallel calls.
 First, 1-888-831-0404, the Long-Term Care Ombudsman Program.
-The LTCO has statutory authority to advocate for residents in nursing homes, ALFs, and Adult Family Care Homes; volunteers are state-certified and free.
-They are typically the fastest path to fix call-bell, medication, or staffing issues without legal escalation.
-Second, 1-888-419-3456, the AHCA Consumer Complaint Hotline.
-AHCA has subpoena and inspection power.
+The ombudsman has statutory authority to advocate for residents in nursing homes, assisted living facilities, and adult family care homes; volunteers are state-certified and free, and are typically the fastest path to fix a call-bell, medication, or staffing issue without legal escalation.
+Second, 1-888-419-3456, the AHCA Consumer Complaint Hotline, which has inspection power.
 If financial exploitation or abuse is involved, also call 1-800-962-2873, the Florida Abuse Hotline.

-No one needs to pay anyone.
-Call your County Veteran Service Officer, every Florida county has one in the county courthouse.
-The CVSO files VA claims at no cost, including PCAFC, Aid & Attendance, DIC, healthcare enrollment.
-Caregivers routinely overpay accredited claims attorneys 33% of retroactive benefits for help a CVSO does for free.
+No one needs to pay.
+Call your County Veteran Service Officer; every Florida county has one in the county courthouse.
+The CVSO files VA claims at no cost, including PCAFC, Aid & Attendance, DIC, and healthcare enrollment.
+Accredited claims agents and attorneys may charge a fee for the same filings a CVSO handles for free.
 Also call 1-855-260-3274, the VA Caregiver Support Line.

 Yes.
-1-888-895-7873 provides free statewide legal advice for ages 60+ on power-of-attorney drafting and revocation, guardianship navigation, Medicaid planning gotchas, and ALF admission contract review.
-Funded through Older Americans Act Title III-B and state-funded legal services partners.
-It is the single most underused legal resource in Florida eldercare.
+1-888-895-7873 provides free statewide legal advice for ages 60+ on power-of-attorney drafting and revocation, guardianship navigation, Medicaid planning, and assisted-living admission contract review.
+It is funded through Older Americans Act Title III-B and state-funded legal services partners.

-Elder Helpline (1-800-963-5337) for aging-, disability-, or LTSS-specific questions: Medicaid LTC eligibility, in-home services, NF/ALF placement, respite, congregate meals.
-211 for universal-need: rent, food, utilities, behavioral health, disaster aid, prescription assistance.
+Call the Elder Helpline (1-800-963-5337) for aging-, disability-, or long-term-care-specific questions: Medicaid LTC eligibility, in-home services, nursing-home or assisted-living placement, respite, congregate meals.
+Call 211 for universal-need questions: rent, food, utilities, behavioral health, disaster aid, prescription assistance.
 The two systems cross-refer.
 Same-day utility-shutoff cases tend to move faster through 211; long-term care planning moves through the Elder Helpline.

 Three options.
 988 for acute crisis (suicidal thoughts, severe distress).
-NAMI Family Caregiver HelpLine 1-800-950-NAMI press 4 for ongoing support and resources.
-The local hospital-system caregiver-support programs in Section 7, Mayo Jacksonville's MBDC program, TMH's Powerful Tools for Caregivers class, AdventHealth Lake Mary's open support group, are all free and evidence-based.
-The Memory Disorder Clinic-affiliated caregiver classes are particularly underused.
+NAMI Family Caregiver HelpLine 1-800-950-6264, press 4 for ongoing support and resources.
+The hospital-system caregiver-support programs in Section 7, including Mayo Jacksonville's MBDC program, Tallahassee Memorial's Powerful Tools for Caregivers class, and AdventHealth Lake Mary's open support group, are free and evidence-based.

 The Bottom Line